rurban/libu8ident/README.md

   The testsuite does not yet check the profile 2-6 differences.

 * Eventually provide **wchar** support.
 Technically easy, even easier than UTF-8.

-* Optional **confusables** values.
-The table consists of a `uint32_t cp` -> list of 1-3 `uint32_t cp's`.
-6311 entries, gperf or binary-search.
-  Probably behind a `--enable-confus`.
-Not sure if we need the value at all, just the keys.
-Check CRoaring, gperf or cbitmap optims.